 The center’s directorship is on a rotating basis amongst its senior fellows, with Dr Jane Turpie currently holding the position.

-EPRU research fellows are involved in the teaching of environmental and resource economics courses in the School of Economics at the University of Cape Town.
-EPRU also has the capacity to run short training programs for policy makers and civil servants.
+EPRU research fellows are involved in teaching environmental and resource economics courses in the School of Economics at the University of Cape Town.
+The center also has the capacity to run short training programmes for policy makers and civil servants.
 Such courses inform decision makers of the relevant environmental economic tools available to improve policy making and analysis.